-C. Inspections

-1. The Permittee shall inspect all facilities identified in 4.5.B.1 once within the five (5) year permit term.

-D. Good Housekeeping Measures
+- C. Inspections - 1.
+The Permittee shall annually inspect approximately 20% of all facilities identified in 4.5.B.1.
+The Permittee may count follow up compliance inspections at the same site towards the average 20% annual inspection rate. - D. Good Housekeeping Measures - 1.
 The Permittee shall implement practices, policies, and procedures to reduce stormwater impacts associated with runoff from all lands owned and operated by the Permittee.
-Lands owned and operated by the Permittee that discharge to the MS4 include: parking lots, streets, roads, highways, buildings, parks, open space, road rightof-way, maintenance yards, and stormwater treatment and flow control BMPs/facilities.
+Lands owned and operated by the Permittee that discharge to the MS4 include, but are not limited to: parking lots, streets, roads, highways, buildings, parks, road right-of-way, maintenance yards, and stormwater treatment and flow control BMPs/facilities.